jeremy-at-linear/test-flow/README.md

 ## Setup
 ### Admin
 1. Create the repo on Github.
-2. Clone the repo on a networked machine behind the firewall.
+2. Clone the repo on CENTRAL.
 This repo is called "origin" because it should be the origin repo for all users
    * `$ git clone https://github.com/jeremy-at-linear/test-flow.git`
+3. Share the folder test-flow with read/write permissions so people can access it.
-3. Make a "develop" branch
+4. Make a "develop" branch
+   * `$ cd test-flow`
    * `$ git branch develop`

 ### User
 1. Clone the origin repo
-   * `$ git clone "CENTRAL"/test-flow`
+   * `$ git clone //CENTRAL/test-flow`
    * `cd test-flow`
 2. Checkout the "develop" branch (users should **never** commit to origin/master)
    * `$ git checkout -b develop origin/develop`